jolie/docs/src/language-tools-and-standard-library/basics/fault-handling/termination_and_compensation.md

     install( this => println@Console( "Before calling" )() );
     hello@Server("hello")( response )
     [
         this => println@Console("Installed Solicit-response handler")()
     ]
 }
 ```

-In the same example the solicit-response is programmed with a fake activity which raises a fault thus trigerring the termination handler of the Solicit-Response.
-It is woth noting how the solicit-response handler is installed before executing the termination trigerred by the parallel fault.
+In the same example the solicit-response is programmed with a fake activity which raises a fault thus triggering the termination handler of the Solicit-Response.
+It is worth noting how the solicit-response handler is installed before executing the termination triggered by the parallel fault.